borkdude/blog/posts/squint-cloudflare-bun.md

   free.
 A worker can be written in JavaScript, among other languages.
-Workers written in JavaScript can use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which comprises `fetch`, `Request`, `Response`.
-Those three things are basically all you need to build a worker.
+Workers written in JavaScript can use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which comprises of `fetch`, `Request`, `Response` and more standardized stuff, available as global objects in browsers, Node.js, deno, bun and other browser-inspired JavaScript runtimes.
+These APIs are basically all you need to build a worker.

 [Squint](https://github.com/squint-cljs/squint) is a ClojureScript dialect designed for easier JS interop and smaller bundle output.
 As such, it seems like